-The total proof of financial responsibility for the life of this permit, unless modified, shall be \$558,350,000.
-A detailed breakdown of the financial responsibility cost estimate can be found in the RCP.
-The department retains the right to access the total amount of the financial responsibility as provided in Section 4.1.7.
-The total financial responsibility is based on the information in the table below.
+The total proof of financial responsibility for the life of this permit, unless modified, shall be \$585,662,000.
+A detailed breakdown of the financial responsibility cost estimate can be found in the RP.
+Details of the required financial responsibility for two years of suspended activities followed by two years of reclamation can be found in Table 1.